-Bank held only insignificant amounts of stock in its portfolio during 2022, equity risks from an investment point of view (investments).
-The value at risk for the equity risk at the Bank amounted to BAM 0 thousand as at 31 December 2022 (value at risk as at 31 December 2021: BAM 0 thousand) with a one-day holding period and a confidence level of 99%.
+Bank held only insignificant amounts of stock in its portfolio.
+The value at risk for the equity risk at the Bank amounted to BAM 0 thousand as at 31 December 2023 (value at risk as at 31 December 2022: BAM 0 thousand) with a one-day holding period and a confidence level of 99%.